manikandtan-ck/PlanParse/README.md

 4. Convert those structures into line segments.
 5. Look for parallel line pairs and score them as possible walls.

-Raster mode works best on clean, mostly horizontal/vertical floor plans and can produce many false positives on complex drawings.

 ### Hybrid detection

-Hybrid mode combines both sources.
-It first finds wall candidates from the PDF drawing lines, then uses the rendered page image to check how strongly each candidate is supported before producing the final result.
+Hybrid mode combines native PDF geometry with raster evidence.
+It is the current recommended/default mode and had the highest replicated median F1@0.5% across the three frozen compatible evaluation cohorts.

 ## Detection modes